tlg-22-08-sde-7/MetalQuest-T3-Capstone/README.md

 "At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly."

 #### What would you add or change if you had more time?
+Use item, drop item, load all images at once, and refactor some code.

 #### Code Review